Back

 [other perform.
 Gran Teatre del Liceu, Barcelona]

-“… brilliantly told parables of predatory capitalism and its consequences”- Klassic Heute.
+“… brilliantly told parables of predatory capitalism and its consequences”- Klassic Heute

 CHRISTOPHER COLUMBUS (1986) ( 2h.) grand opera in two acts comm. by Government Spain (Text by A.Gala, in Spanish) to commemorate the 500 years of the arrival of the Spaniards to the Americas.(The opera depicts the history and passions that lead Columbus to the Indies.).
 Prem.Opera House del Liceu, Barcelona with Jose Carreras and Montserrat Caballe.
 Comm.
 Spanish Govmnt.
-This event was covered and reviwed by the principal media from the USA-New York Times, Washington Times, Opera News, International Herald Tribune,CBS-Sunday Morning, Etc-, Europe- Le Monde, Die Welt, Der Rheinische Merku, Il Giornale, The Independent, Le Soir de Bruxelles, Financial Times,Opera Now(London),Opera International (Paris),L’Opera(Milan)Das Oppernwelt (Zurich), Die Buhne (Viena), Ut Mi Sol(Paris) Etc.-, Latinamerica-La Folha de Sao Paulo (Brasil), El Tiempo(Colombia), La Nacion(Argentina), El Dia (Mexico), Galavision, Etc.- (Beteca Music)
+This event was covered and reviwed by the principal media from the USA-New York Times, Washington Times, Opera News, International Herald Tribune,CBS-Sunday Morning, Etc-, Europe- Le Monde, Die Welt, Der Rheinische Merku, Il Giornale, The Independent, Le Soir de Bruxelles, Financial Times,Opera Now(London),Opera International (Paris),L’Opera(Milan)Das Oppernwelt (Zurich), Die Buhne (Viena), Ut Mi Sol(Paris) Etc.-, Latinamerica-La Folha de Sao Paulo (Brasil), El Tiempo(Colombia), La Nacion(Argentina), El Dia (Mexico), Galavision, Etc.- (Beteca Music, distributed by Subito Music)

 "It is a masterpiece...a landmark score in the lyric theater of our time."-The Washington Times; "(Balada)brought back from years of labor in America a gift to his native Catalonia...(his)melodies serve the verismo style of singing...this opera succeeds largely on the shoulders of its orchestra writing...(he) exersices his own kind of anthropomorphism."-The New York Times; "A great success"-Corriere della Sera;" A colorful, thoroughly professional score."- The Financial Times;"A writing always of high quality."- Il Giornale;

 DEATH OF COLUMBUS (1996) (1h 45 min.) grand opera in two acts.
 Comm.
 National Endowment for the Arts and Caja de Madrid.
 (A sequel to "Christopher Columbus" which starts when Columbus returns to Barcelona after his trip of discovery and ends with his death in Valladolid.)
 (Text by the composer in Spanish) World premiere concert version by Carnegie Mellon Opera conducted by Robert Page, sang by Jon Garrison (Columbus), David Okerlund (Mysterious Character), Judith Jenkins (Queen Isabella).
-(Beteca Music)
+(Beteca Music, distributed by Subito Music)

 “Energetic, sweeping and expressive, Balada’s score probes Columbus’s psychological world”.
 American Record Guide.